2024 Draft Board

 Xavier Legette, South Carolina – Very easy speed, good ability to stop quickly, don’t see the quick change of direction but he is also 6’2″ 220.
 Versatile as he played a third of snaps from the slot.
 Really like his 2023 film but that is his only year of production and will be 23 by the time of the draft which is concerning – he’s a guy that has a wider range of outcomes than others.

-Brian Thomas Jr, LSU – Another guy I don’t get compared to consensus.
-It is really hard to find a route of his vs. man and a decent CB where he creates separation – watching Alabama and Florida St, I saw 1, maybe 2 routes where he created any separation.
+Brian Thomas Jr, LSU – It is really hard to find a route of his vs. man and a decent CB where he creates separation – watching Alabama and Florida St, I saw 1, maybe 2 routes where he created any separation.
 And the numbers match – he generates 1.93 YRR and a 59.7 grade vs. man (2.90 YRR and 77.8 grade vs zone) – if you look back at past WRs that did well in the NFL, almost all were able to generate vs. man coverage.
 I value matchups vs. NFL talent and both Kool-Aid and Terrion blanketed Thomas all game.
 He is supposedly fast but it looks like one speed the entire route.
+He may be good but there are some concern areas.

 Keon Coleman, Florida St – He’s got he size, dominates at the catch point, and I love him with the ball in his hands in the open field, but he takes a lot of steps to stop and change direction.
 Did not look good vs. top CBs (Nate Wiggins in 2023, Witherspoon on 2022).
 I always prefer separators and there are multiple ways to win in the NFL, I’m just not quite as high on Keon as consensus.
 Could very well look back and see how wrong I am but I am nowhere near as high on him as most.